America’s Black Holocaust Museum

 Milwaukee County Historical Society

-910 N. Old World Third St., Milwaukee; Founded in 1935 and focused on the comprehensive history, culture, people and places of Milwaukee County, it features a collection of artifacts and archival materials.
-The society shares Milwaukee’s stories at distinctive locations listed on the National Register of Historic Places.
-Offers education programs, exhibitions, a research library and special events.
+910 N. Dr. Martin Luther King Jr. Drive, Milwaukee; Founded in 1935 and focused on the comprehensive history, culture, people and places of Milwaukee County, it features a collection of artifacts and archival materials.
+Offers education programs, exhibitions, research library, online shop and special events.
 History at Home online content and Viewaukee interactive map.
-Open Wednesday-Saturday 9:30-5.
+Open Monday & Wednesday-Saturday 9:30-5.
 All exhibit admissions include use of the research library.
 Telephone: (414) 273-8288; milwaukeehistory.net.

 Old Falls Village Museum